“Those who seek adventure often

 “And the council, sir?”

 “You won’t be going before the entire council.
 In the old days, the council would convene in a great stadium that could fit several dragons.
-Such a gathering is to dangerous now.
-The last council meeting was just before the original council Dragon Master Hu Lang vanished.
+Such a gathering is too dangerous now.
+The last council meeting was just before the original council Dragon Master, Hu Lang, vanished.
 Still the council,” Tarnink paused for a moment, “Is, in my opinion, like any other political organization.”

 She thought hard about this.
-The death of dragons and all beings that would assist them, this was a hard concept for Ayana to grasp.
+The death of dragons and all beings that would assist them, this was a hard concept for Anika to grasp.
 Dragons kept the dinosaur population in check by eating them.
 At least that was what she learned in school.
 What would possess someone to kill dragons?
-She knew she had to ask Tarnink this so she turned to him.
+She knew she had to ask Tarnink, so she turned to him.

 “Sir, why does Gori wish to kill off dragons?”
-Ayana whispered.
+Anika whispered.

 Killing dragons to become a god, what does this mean?
 The explanation confused her, killing dragons could not make someone a god.
 If what Tarnink said was true, Gori was insane.